Here’s how to upgrade your Mac RAM

 Here’s how to upgrade RAM on your MacBook or MacBook Pro:

-- Turn your MacBook off and let it cool down.
+- Turn your MacBook off and disconnect all the peripherals.

 - Touch metal to ground yourself before touching the RAM.

-- Slide the RAM out.
+- Remove the RAM.
 Try to hold the memory module by its edges and avoid touching the gold connectors.

-- Slide the new RAM into the slot and push it down till it clicks into place.
+- Insert the new RAM into the slot and push it down till it clicks into place.